jamesplease/backbone.simple-auth/README.md

 **In the browser**

-Run `gulp test:browser` to start a server for testing in the browser.
-Once you've done that, navigate to `http://localhost:7777/test/runner.html`.
+Run `gulp test:browser` to start a server.
+Then, navigate to `http://localhost:7777/test/runner.html` to run the suite.

 ### Building the library